-Thank you for choosing the AdderLink Infinity (aka ALIF) family of high capacity digital extenders/switches.
-By encoding high quality DVI video, digital audio and USB data into Internet Protocol (IP) messages, ALIF units offer flexible ways to link peripherals and systems via standard networks.
+Thank you for choosing the ADDERLinkTM INFINITY (aka ALIF) family of high capacity digital extenders/switches.
+By encoding high quality video, audio and Hi-Speed USB data into Internet Protocol (IP) messages, ALIF units offer flexible ways to link peripherals and systems via standard networks.

-This guide covers the ALIF100T unit, a highly compact dongle which can be attached to its host computer and transfer single link DVI video and USB signals across your network.
+This guide covers the ALIFI01T unit, a highly compact dongle which can be attached to its host computer and transfer high quality video (single link DisplayPortTM or HDMITM according to the chosen model) and Hi-Speed USB signals across your network.